 Introduction Global Food Chain Traceability

-The article written by John G. Keogh, M.B.A., M.Sc., Louise Manning Ph.D., and Steve Simske Ph.D. talks about the global food chain traceability, reflections on the past, and present, as well as insights into the future.
+The article written by John G. Keogh, M.B.A., M.Sc., Louise Manning Ph.D., and Steve Simske Ph.D. talks about the chain traceability, reflections on the past, and present, as well as insights into the future.
 Here you will find a summary and you can read the full article here.

 Further, traceability’s granularity, or the level of precision at which it can be determined, is also crucial.
-It takes into account the time component, such as for a week, a day, etc., and the distance component over which the traceability operates, for instance, “one step forward, one step back” (SFSB) through to complete “field to fork” (F2F) traceability.
+It takes into account the time component, such as production for a week, a day, etc., and the distance component over which the traceability operates, for instance, “one step forward, one step back” (SFSB) through to complete “field to fork” (F2F) traceability.

 Drivers